DoudzAdx/Leaflet.Polygon.MiniTools/README.md

 ```
 <script src="https://cdn.jsdelivr.net/gh/DoudzAdx/Leaflet.Polygon.MiniTools/src/Polygon.Minitools.js"></script>
 ```
-# Demos
+# Demo
-Demo on JSFiddle: [Leaflet.PolygonMinitools Demo](https://jsfiddle.net/Doudz/89sjqtzo/show).
+Demo on JSFiddle: [Leaflet.PolygonMinitools Demo](https://jsfiddle.net/Doudz/89sjqtzo).
 The same exemple is also included in `examples/exemple.html`.

 The `drawformultipolygon` function in the example relies on [Leaflet.draw 1.0.4](https://github.com/Leaflet/Leaflet.draw/tree/v1.0.4)
 It allows you to solve a complete use case on the management of multipolygons with this lightweight... and old library.